 Why Ghrelin is Important for Good Health

 Leptin is more of a constant hormone, that’s always present in some level, and is reactionary to eating.
 Ghrelin, on the other hand, is what stimulates appetite.
-It is much more cyclical, and is tied to your circadian rhythm.
+It is much more cyclical and ties to your circadian rhythm.

-Speaking of sleep…another study showed that people who sleep less have a higher BMI.
+Speaking of sleep… other studies show that people who sleep less have a higher BMI.
 They also have decreased leptin (satiety), and increased levels of ghrelin (hunger).
 It’s not a coincidence (24).

-Ghrelin function is affected by your lifestyle and body fat percentage, but not your food’s nutrition.
+Your lifestyle affects your ghrelin function and body fat percentage, but not your food’s nutrition.
 While it’s anecdotal at this point, the Paleo diet is excellent for losing weight, which can help improve ghrelin function.
 While any other diet that helps you reach or maintain a healthy weight would have the same effect, Paleo is arguably one of the best.

 The other factor behind proper ghrelin regulation is sleep.
 While that’s a complicated subject in itself, the idea is simple: sleep more, and follow a regular sleep schedule.
 Everyone is different, but it appears at least 8 hours is a good idea for most people (25).